HPV FAQ: Answering 7 Most Commonly Asked Questions

-Unless and until the HPV victim has warts on their mouth, skin or genitals and directly rubs of another person’s skin, the chances of transferring HPV are ridiculously low – almost null.
+Unless and until the HPV victim has warts on their mouth, skin, or genitals and directly rubs another person’s skin, the chances of transferring HPV are ridiculously low – almost null.

 Please keep in mind that HPV is unable to be spread due to brushing against hard and material surfaces, neither can it be spread through the sharing of towels and clothes.

 4. How Can You Be Diagnosed With HPV And What Tests Can Be Taken?

 Women are made to undergo a PAP test on their cervix and any abnormal results indicate the presence of HPV and possible cervical cancer.
 The cervical cells are analyzed on a microscopic level and post-studying the collected data, it becomes easier for a doctor to come to a conclusion.
 If cancer-causing cells are detected, then women usually have to go through a colposcopy to check for unnatural lesions on the cervix.

 5. Can The HPV Vaccine Reduce The Risk Of Attaining HPV?